squeletec/dsl-hell/README.md

 ### 3. Customizations of the DSL

-Customization of the DSL is possible via couple the attributes of the `@Dsl` annotation.
+Customization of the DSL is possible via attributes of the `@Dsl` annotation.
 Let's summarize them in following table:

 | Attribute        | Description                                                            | Default value / behavior |